ranveer5289/sfcc_cli_debugger/README.md

 <img src="./images/eval.png" width="60%"><br>

+## Save/Restore

+This functionality can be used to save the debugger state(breakpoints) into a file.
+Breakpoints can be restored at a later stage.
+This is useful when a debugger crashes in between or program crashes for whatever reasons.
+In this scenarios you can save the debugger state and exit the program.

 ## Exit

 `.exit` is a standard repl command to exit out of the repl. `.exit` will also stop the debugger and release all breakpoint from the server